mwouts/itables/docs/developing.md

 get_countries()
 ```

+You can do this using for instance the notebook at `tests/test_notebook.ipynb`.

 Note that you can also open the documentation in Jupyter:
 go to the `docs` folder and open e.g.
 [`advanced_parameters.md`](advanced_parameters.md)